Kristoffer0202/projects_in_datascience/README.md

 # projects_in_datascience
 First project for course "Projects in Datascience"

-Written by Elias Fischer Hegelund, Mikkel Emil Jensen ans Kristoffer schmidt
+Written by Elias Fischer Hegelund, Kristoffer Schmidt and Mikkel Emil Jensen